-The objectives of the doctoral program are to:
+The objectives of the doctoral program in the Department of Integrative Physiology at the University of Colorado Boulder are to:

-- provide an academic foundation for understanding how humans and other animals function at the level of genes, cells, tissues, organs and systems, and
+- Provide an academic foundation for understanding how humans and other animals function at the level of genes, cells, tissues, organs and systems.

 To obtain materials for application and for any additional information, visit the Integrative Physiology website.

-Entering graduate students must have an undergraduate preparation equivalent to the basic core curriculum requirements in integrative physiology at the University of Colorado or departmental approval of their academic preparation for graduate study.
+Entering graduate students must have an undergraduate preparation equivalent to the basic core curriculum requirements in Integrative Physiology or departmental approval of their academic preparation for graduate study.

 All graduate applicants must have an introductory course in statistics or research design.
-In addition, students should have the knowledge base that would be obtained by completing human anatomy lecture, as well as human physiology lecture and lab courses.
+In addition, students should have the knowledge base that would be obtained by completing human physiology or comparative animal physiology lecture and lab courses.

 If the undergraduate preparation of a prospective graduate student is not adequate, the student may be allowed to pursue graduate study with the understanding that identified deficiencies will be completed.
 The graduate admissions committee will determine the nature and extent of these deficiencies.

 Deficiencies in any area of the undergraduate major may be met by completing approved coursework in the subject at CU Boulder or at other institutions.
-All entering graduate students with deficiencies must satisfy at least one deficiency per semester until all deficiencies are satisfied.
-Graduate courses taken before removing deficiencies may be accepted for graduate degree credit only if prior approval of the graduate coordinator has been granted.
+All entering graduate students with deficiencies must satisfy all deficiencies within the first year of graduate study.

 Required Courses and Semester Credit Hours